Why Play in the WYFL?

 We offer easy ways to take care of registration fees.
 You can register your player(s) and pay in full through this website or break up the registration fee into a few payments.

-The WYFL also offers partial fee waivers for qualified individuals.
+The WYFL may offer partial fee waivers for qualified individuals.
 We don’t want to ever turn away a player for financial reasons.
 There are multiple ways to offset the registration costs: fundraisers, sponsors, volunteering to serve on a committee, volunteering to coach, etc. All fee waivers will need to be approved by the WYFL Board.